bespoyasov/refactor-like-a-superhero/manuscript-en/14-generics.md

 type SomethingPredicate = (x: Something) => boolean;
 ```

-If for some reason, we need to create _multiple_ predicates with different arguments, which we don't know in advance, the generic would describe such a “blueprint” perfectly:
+If, for some reason, we need to create _multiple_ predicates with different arguments, which we _don't know in advance_, the generic would describe such a “blueprint” perfectly:

 ```ts
 // Predicate with an “abstract parameter”: